xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 TLS expansion will be done only for current thread.
 When a new thread tries to access TLS, it will trigger an expansion.
-If the allocation for expansion is redirected to VLD, and VLD accesses TLS, there will be a infinite loop.
+If the allocation for expansion is redirected to VLD, and VLD accesses TLS, program enters infinite loop.

 ---